Office of International Programs, HU 132

 The fall semester begins with the early start program, departing in mid-August, and the university courses commencing in mid-September.
 The program ends in late December, before Christmas.

-The spring semester begins in early January, with a month-long break around Easter.
+The spring semester begins in early January, with a 2-2 1/2-long break around Easter.
 The program ends in late May or early June.
-Students studying in the spring have been known to depart on New Year’s Day depending on when the university opens.

 Students stay in a non-university owned apartment complex called Leeside Apartments.
 It is about a 15- 20 minute walk from the university.
 It is 10 minutes from the city center, where students can find restaurants, churches, pubs, a movie theater, a mall, an English Market, and many other exciting things.
 Leeside is a shared apartment complex, with a shared kitchen, living room, bathroom, and possibly bedroom.
 The apartments are intermixed with other graduate or undergraduate international or American students.
 All apartments are furnished.
 Bedding is not included.